Food for Hamsters & Dwarf Hamsters in the Hamster Webshop!

 Granivores are animals that have a diet consisting mainly of seeds and grains.
 This also applies to many hamster species.

-Hamsters have modified teeth and jaws that allow them to crunch and eat seeds and grains.
-They prefer foods such as sunflower seeds, oats, barley, wheat and other grains.
-These seeds and grains provide important nutrients, such as carbohydrates, fats and proteins, that are essential for hamsters' health and energy needs.
+Hamsters have modified teeth and jaws that allow them to crack and eat seeds and grains.
+They prefer foods such as sunflower seeds, oats, barley, wheat, and other grains.
+These seeds and grains provide important nutrients, such as carbohydrates, fats, and proteins, which are essential for the health and energy needs of hamsters.

-Although hamsters can also eat other plant materials such as vegetables, fruits and grass, seeds and grains generally make up the bulk of their diet.
-This makes them mainly granivores.
+Although hamsters can eat other plant materials such as vegetables, fruits, and grass, seeds and grains generally make up the majority of their diet, making them primarily granivores.

 Are Hamsters Omnivores?

 However, some hamster species can also include small amounts of animal protein in their diet.
-This could, for example, be insects, larvae or small amounts of animal meat.
-Adding these animal proteins to their diet can serve as supplemental nutrition, but generally does not constitute a large part of their daily diet.
+This can include insects, larvae, or small amounts of animal meat.
+Adding these animal proteins to their diet can serve as a supplementary food, but generally does not form a large part of their daily diet.

 The natural rhythm of food gathering

-Hamsters are collectors by nature and only have food available for a short time.
-In the winter everything starts to become scarce, so they have to do their best to boost food supplies in the summer.
+Hamsters are natural foragers and only have food available for a short period of time.
+In the winter, everything starts to become scarce and so they have to do their utmost in the summer to fill up the food supplies.
 The dwarf hamster is therefore always busy looking for and storing food.
 This behavior is very recognizable for many hamster owners.

 The hamster follows its natural rhythm when it comes to collecting food.
-He doesn't realize that summer and food availability in our home are endless.
-He happily continues collecting and if you let him do his thing, a large stock is built up.
+It does not realize that the summer and the availability of food in our home are endless.
+It happily continues to collect and if you let it do its thing, a large supply is created.

-Life is hard in the wild, those who have not collected enough will not survive.
-Anyone who does not have enough fat reserves will feel cold and difficult.
-This is the main reason why hamsters eat energy-dense food first.
-Their instincts compel them to do this.
-Energy-rich food provides energy and makes it possible to build a fat layer.
-The latter helps against cold and provides a buffer in case you have trouble finding food.
-They simply do not know that the animals do not have to be afraid of this in our home and that is why they continue to eat the energy-rich food first.
+In the wild life is hard, those who have not collected enough will not make it.
+Those who do not have enough fat reserves will get cold and difficult.
+This is the main reason why hamsters eat energy-rich food first.
+Their instincts force them to do so.
+Energy-rich food provides energy and makes it possible to build up a layer of fat.
+The latter helps against the cold and provides a buffer for when things go wrong with finding food.
+The animals do not have to be afraid of this in our homes, they simply do not know and that is why they continue to eat energy-rich food first.

 By energy-rich food we mean food with a higher content of: (natural) sugars, carbohydrates/starch and fats.
 The animals will therefore eat sweets (sugars/carbohydrates) first, followed by fruit (natural sugars), pea flakes (starch) and sunflower seeds (fats).
-We also call this preference selective eating .
+This preference is also called selective eating .

 This is how we prevent selective eating!